Technical Overview

 Qumulo Nexus

 As Qumulo customers increasingly move to multi-cloud, multi-site enterprise operations, they need to reduce the complexity of monitoring each Qumulo instance’s availability and service metrics through separate management interfaces.
-With Qumulo Nexus, customers can consolidate monitoring operations for all their Qumulo instances, whether on-prem, in at the edge, or in the cloud, into one management portal that delivers the same real-time analytics and data visibility as the local web interface, but through a single pane of glass.
+With Qumulo Nexus, customers can consolidate monitoring operations for all their Qumulo instances – whether on-prem, at the edge, or in the cloud – under a single management portal that delivers the same real-time analytics and data visibility as the local web interface.

 Qumulo data security features